-Be sure to buy the boneless pork shoulder blade roast, as it is leaner than the pork shoulder picnic.
-A pork loin roast would also work, although it's a bit leaner and therefor drier.
-This slow cooks in your crock pot for about 16 hours so I started mine at night and let it cook overnight for 8 hours on low, then when I got up I reset it for another 8.
-Depending on your crock pot this may take less time, use your judgment.
+A pork loin roast would also work, although it’s a bit leaner and therefore drier.
+This slow cooks in your crock pot for about 12 to 16 hours so I often start mine at night and let it cook all night long.

 - 2 to 3 lb trimmed pork shoulder blade roast

 - coarse red Hawaiian sea salt (any sea salt would work)

 - Place pork in the crock pot and stab it all over with the tip of a knife.
 Rub sea salt all over pork.
 Drizzle the liquid smoke all over and set crock pot to low; cook until the meat is tender, about 12 to 16 hours.

 - Remove from crock pot and place on a large platter.
 Remove any fat you may have missed and shred pork with two forks.
 Discard liquid reserving a little as needed to keep pork moist.